qcoyle/imessage-data/README.md

 # imessage-data
-Project to track your computer's iMessages.
-Used to learn how to build basic UI
+Track your computer's iMessages.
+Used as my first html/javascript project

+Notes:
+- For MacOS systems only
+- Depending on your version of MacOS, you may need to modify archivePath in iMessageTools.py